 Hallam will educate you on how to index invest, more commonly known as the Couch Potato Strategy.
 Investing, of course, is the “easy” part.
 Keeping our emotions in check is arguably the hardest part so Hallam explains how people can screw up their portfolios.
 I personally follow the couch potato strategy so I know it works.

 I personally recommend this book because every one of the rules is explained in plain English.
 You’ll never be intimidated by language.
 Trust me, you won’t find any financial terms that will make you want to put the book down.
 When there is a fancy term that comes up, Hallam breaks it down with a practical example so it’s easy to understand.

 What I also love is how Hallam manages to teach people living in different countries how to index.
 If you live in Canada, the U.S.A, U.K, Australia, or Singapore, he has you covered.
 The couch potato strategy is so simple, it can be adopted by people all around the world.

 Finally, I enjoyed how Hallam put in a lot of hard research to back up his points.
 He examined tons of data and looked at the returns of mutual funds compared to index funds.
 Not everyone is convinced about index funds, but the data does support it.

 The final word

 The Millionaire Teacher second edition is a worthy update that is even more impressive than the original version.
-Andrew Hallam is one of the most respect Canadian personal finance authors out there.
-I encourage you to pick up this book now if you want to improve your personal finances.
+Andrew Hallam is one of the most respected Canadian personal finance authors out there.
+I encourage you to pick up this book now if you want to learn how to save money and invest.